treeverse/lakeFS/docs/deploy/onprem.md

 ## Secure connection

-It is recommended that TLS/SSL termination is done by your infrastrure's load balancer or cluster manager.
+It is recommended that TLS/SSL termination by your infrastructure's load balancer or cluster manager.

 To configure your local lakeFS to listen and serve with HTTPS, update `config.yaml` with the additional `tls` section: